 This writing specifically refers to things like storyline, dialogue, character backstory, that sort of thing.
 Even things like signs, journal entries, and other atmospheric text count as writing.
-Write a story for your game and integrate it into everything the character says and does!
+Think of all of the books in Skyrim, the lines people shout, and what info you can get by talking to people in the game.
+Write a story for your game and integrate it into everything the character says and does! \